Aleksandar Stanković (footballer, born 2005): Inter Milan

-He made his debut in the Inter Milan first team match day squad being named on the substitute bench for Inter on 1 October, 2022 for a Serie A match against AS Roma at the San Siro.
+Stanković made his debut in the Inter Milan first team match day squad, being named on the substitute bench for Inter on 1 October 2022, for a Serie A match against Roma at the San Siro.
+He was part of the match day squad, but an unused substitute, as Inter won the 2022–23 Coppa Italia title with a 2- 1 victory over Fiorentina.